Lentil: Nutritional value

+Boiled lentils are 70% water, 20% carbohydrates, 9% protein, and 0.4% fat (table).
+In a reference amount of 100 g, cooked lentils (boiled; variety unspecified) provide 114 calories, and are a rich source (20% or more of the Daily Value, DV) of folate (45% DV), copper (28% DV), and manganese (21% DV).
+They are a moderate source (10-19% DV) of thiamine, pantothenic acid, vitamin B6, iron, and phosphorus, with other minerals in moderate content (table).

 Digestive effects

 The low levels of readily digestible starch (5 percent) and high levels of slowly digested starch make lentils of potential value to people with diabetes.
 The remaining 65% of the starch is a resistant starch classified as RS1.
 A minimum of 10% in starch from lentils escapes digestion and absorption in the small intestine (therefore called "resistant starch").
 Additional resistant starch is synthesized from gelatinized starch, during cooling, after lentils are cooked.

 Lentils also have antinutrient factors, such as trypsin inhibitors and a relatively high phytate content.
-Trypsin is an enzyme involved in digestion, and phytates reduce the bioavailability of dietary minerals.
+Trypsin is an enzyme involved in protein digestion, and phytates reduce the bioavailability of dietary minerals.
 The phytates can be reduced by prolonged soaking and fermentation or sprouting.
 Cooking nearly completely removes the trypsin inhibitor activity; sprouting is also effective.

 Breeding

 Although lentils have been an important crop for centuries, lentil breeding and genetic research have a relatively short history compared to that of many other crops.
 Since the inception of The International Center for Agriculture Research in the Dry Areas (ICARDA) breeding programme in 1977 significant gains have been made.
 It supplies landraces and breeding lines for countries around the world, supplemented by other programmes in both developing (e.g. India) and developed (e.g. Australia and Canada) countries.
 In recent years, such collaborations among breeders and agronomists are becoming increasingly important.

 The focus lies on high yielding and stable cultivars for diverse environments to match the demand of a growing population.
 In particular, progress in quantity and quality as well as in the resistance to disease and abiotic stresses are the major breeding aims.
 Several varieties have been developed applying conventional breeding methodologies.
 Serious genetic improvement for yield has been made, however, the full potential of production and productivity could not yet be tapped due to several biotic and abiotic stresses.